kubernetes/enhancements/keps/sig-architecture/2019-03-19-go-modules.md

 * Move away from vendoring as part of the initial move to go modules
   * To ensure reproducible builds based solely on the published repositories, vendoring is still necessary
   * In go1.12.x, vendor-based builds are still the default when building a component located in the GOPATH, so producing components that work when built with go modules or with GOPATH+vendor maximizes interoperability

+* For versioning, switch to tagging major versions on every `kubernetes/kubernetes` release (similar to what client-go does), and use semantic import versioning.
+This remains a possibility in the future, but requires more tooling and consumer changes to accomodate rewritten imports, and doesn't fully allow multiple versions of kubernetes components to coexist as long as there are transitive non-module-based dependencies that change incompatibly over time.

+    * consumers
+      * GOPATH consumers
+        * import `k8s.io/apimachinery/...` (as they do today)
+        * are limited to a single copy of kubernetes libraries among all dependencies (as they are today)
+        * `go get` behavior (e.g. `go get client-go`):
+          * uses latest commits of transitive `k8s.io/...` dependencies (likely to break, as today)
+          * uses latest commits of transitive non-module-based dependencies (likely to break, as today)
+      * module-based consumers
+        * reference published modules versions as a consistent `vX.y.z` version (e.g. `v15.0.0`)
+        * import `k8s.io/apimachinery/v15/...` (have to rewrite kubernetes component imports on every major version bump)
+        * can have multiple copies of kubernetes libraries (though non-semantic-import-version transitive dependencies could still conflict)
+        * `go get` behavior (e.g. `GO111MODULE=on go get client-go@v15.0.0`):
+          * uses transitive `k8s.io/{component}/v15/...` dependencies
+          * uses go.mod-referenced versions of transitive non-module-based dependencies (unless overridden by top-level module, or conflicting peers referencing later versions)
+    * kubernetes tooling
+      * requires rewriting all `k8s.io/{component}/...` imports to `k8s.io/{component}/vX/...` at the start of each release
+      * requires updating code generation scripts to generate versioned imports for `k8s.io/{api,apimachinery,client-go}`, etc
+    * compatibility implications
+      * allows breaking go changes in each kubernetes "minor" release
+      * no breaking go changes are allowed in a kubernetes patch releases (need tooling to enforce this)
+    * allowed versioning changes
+      * modules published this way would have to continue using semantic import versioning
+      * modules published this way could switch to incrementing major/minor versions at a difference cadence as needed

+* For versioning, tag major/minor versions as needed when incompatible changes are made, and use semantic import versioning.
+This remains a possibility in the future, but requires more tooling and consumer changes to accomodate rewritten imports, and doesn't fully allow multiple versions of kubernetes components to coexist as long as there are transitive non-module-based dependencies that change incompatibly over time.

+    * consumers
+      * GOPATH consumers
+        * import `k8s.io/apimachinery/...` (as they do today)
+        * are limited to a single copy of kubernetes libraries among all dependencies (as they are today)
+        * `go get` behavior (e.g. `go get client-go`):
+          * uses latest commits of transitive `k8s.io/...` dependencies (likely to break, as today)
+          * uses latest commits of transitive non-module-based dependencies (likely to break, as today)
+      * module-based consumers
+        * reference published modules versions as a variety of `vX.y.z` versions (e.g. `k8s.io/client-go@v15.0.0`, `k8s.io/apimachinery@v15.2.0`, `k8s.io/api@v17.0.0`)
+        * import `k8s.io/apimachinery/v15/...` (have to rewrite kubernetes component imports on every major version bump)
+        * can have multiple copies of kubernetes libraries (though non-semantic-import-version transitive dependencies could still conflict)
+        * `go get` behavior (e.g. `GO111MODULE=on go get client-go@v15.0.0`):
+          * uses transitive `k8s.io/{component}/vX/...` dependencies
+          * uses go.mod-referenced versions of transitive non-module-based dependencies (unless overridden by top-level module, or conflicting peers referencing later versions)
+    * kubernetes tooling
+      * requires rewriting all `k8s.io/{component}/vX/...` imports when a major version bump occurs
+      * requires updating code generation scripts to generate versioned imports for `k8s.io/{api,apimachinery,client-go}`, etc
+      * requires tooling to detect when a breaking go change has occurred in a particular component relative to all tagged releases for the current major version
+      * requires tooling to manage versions per component (instead of homogenous versions for staging components)
+    * allowed versioning changes
+      * modules published this way would have to continue using semantic import versioning
+      * modules published this way could switch to incrementing major/minor versions at a difference cadence as needed

 ## Reference